AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/index.md

 ## Proxy Server Configuration

 The JAVA SDK enables to connect to API calls through Proxy via Client Configurations.
+Username and password based authentication is supported for the Proxy server from the SDK.
 It allows the clients to use SDK within the network where all outgoing calls have to go through a proxy and allowed only if allow-listed on the proxy.
 Please refer the following sample for details.